Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 The `nvidia` provider detects the local CUDA installation and determines which version is installed.
-Then, it transforms this version into set of compatible constraints that can be used to determine whether a given wheel variant can be installed — and if multiple variants fit, which one should be used.
+Then, it transforms this version into set of compatible constraints that can be used to determine whether a given wheel variant can be installed, and if multiple variants fit, which one should be used.

-For example, if you have CUDA 12.8, then all wheels that do not require a newer CUDA version are installable — but a wheel built specifically for CUDA 12.8 will be preferred.
-So we support wheels with a lower bound of 12.8, 12.7, 12.6, 12.5… And the upper bound is handled in a similar way.
+For example, if you have CUDA 12.8, then all wheels that do not require a newer CUDA version are installable, but a wheel built specifically for CUDA 12.8 will be preferred.
+So we support wheels with a lower bound of `12.8`, `12.7`, `12.6`, `12.5`… The upper bound is handled in a similar way.

-The x86_64 provider detects the local CPU and determines what instruction sets it supports.
-Then it returns all supported x86_64 architecture levels, and all supported instruction sets.
-So if you have a CPU which supports x86-64-v3, it would return v3, v2 and v1 as compatible, plus a long list of supported instruction set flags that can be used to indicate specific requirements above the baseline implied by `level`.
+The `x86_64` provider detects the local CPU, and determines which instruction sets are supported.
+Then it returns all compatible x86-64 architecture levels, and all supported instruction sets.
+So if you have a CPU supporting x86-64-v3, the plugin would return `v3`, `v2` and `v1` as compatible, plus a long list of supported instruction set flags that can be used to indicate specific requirements above the baseline implied by `level`.

 ## From exhaustive enumeration to JSON

-Much like with tags, the installer needs to know the wheel variant's properties in order to be able to choose a wheel to install.
-However, these properties can both be more numerous and more complex than tags — and therefore are not a good fit to be included in the filename.
+Much like with tags, the installer needs to know the wheel variant's properties to select a wheel to install.
+However, these properties can both be more numerous and more complex than tags, and therefore are not a good fit to be included in the filename.

-Fetching all the wheels is not an option — as they can be quite large.
+Fetching all the wheels is not an option, as they can be quite large.
 Now, technically the Zip format allows for relatively optimal partial fetching, so we could just fetch the relatively small amount of data related to variant properties.
-Still, fetching data from a possibly large number of wheel variants could hardly be considered an optimal solution, and not all indexes support HTTP range requests.
+Still, fetching data from a possibly large number of wheel variants could hardly be considered an optimal solution, and not all indexes support HTTP range requests that are required for this.

-Variant wheels do need unique filenames though, and at the same time we wanted to avoid making them too long — as some existing wheel filenames are already reaching the length at which they are causing issues for less permissive systems.
+Variant wheels do need unique filenames though, and at the same time we wanted to avoid making them too long.
+Some existing wheel filenames are long enough already to be causing issues for some users.

 Here, the inspiration came from [Conda's build strings](https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html#build-number-and-string).
-Much like Conda packages usually include a hash of build variables in their build string, we have decided to use a hash of variant properties to uniquely identify variants.
+Much like Conda packages usually include a hash of build variables, in their build string, we have decided to use a hash of variant properties to uniquely identify variants.

-What was really useful here is that the hashing algorithm provided a reproducible mapping from properties to wheel filenames.
-The first demo implementation of variant wheels used this to be able to select variants without actually fetching their properties.
-Instead, the installer would query all plugins found installed for their supported properties, then enumerate all possible combinations, compute their hashes and match them against available variant wheels.
+An additional advantage of this solution is that the hashing algorithm provided a reproducible mapping from properties to wheel filenames.
+In the first demo implementation of variant wheels, we used this property to select variants without actually fetching their properties.
+Instead, the installer would query all plugins found installed, for their supported properties, then enumerate all possible combinations, compute their hashes and match them against available variant wheels.

 Unfortunately, this solution had a number of disadvantages.
 Most importantly, with growing number of supported properties, the number of possible combinations grew exponentially.
 With more complex plugins, hash computation quickly became a bottleneck.
+For example, after modeling 20 trivial properties (for SIMD instruction sets), dependency resolution already slowed down by over 10 seconds on a consumer-grade system.
+Modeling 40 flags would exceed a billion possible combinations, and require tebibytes of memory for the hash table.
-On top of that, it assumed that the user needs to know which plugins to install first.
+On top of that, the approach assumed that the user needs to know which plugins to install first.
 So while it was an interesting idea, it did not scale well.

-Instead, we did the next best thing — added an explicit file with variant information that is published alongside variant wheels.
-And from this point, a bunch of really interesting changes around the design started happening.
+So we did the next best thing: added an explicit file with variant information that is published alongside variant wheels.
+And from this point onwards, a bunch of really interesting changes around the design started happening.

 If I may jump the chronology a bit at this point, one interesting fact was how